And329/plant/README.md

   ```bash
   python -m scripts.provision_device --name "Planter 101" --model "Model A"
   ```
-  The script prints the UUID + secret you should bundle with the device.
+  The script prints the UUID + secret you should bundle with the device (along with a JSON config snippet containing sensor/actuator IDs).
 Include `--owner-email you@example.com` if you want to assign it immediately; otherwise it remains unclaimed until a customer uses the claim form in the dashboard.
+You can perform the same action through `/web/admin` if your account is listed in `PLANT_ADMIN_EMAILS`; the admin console auto-creates the default sensors and actuators for each unit.

 - After assembly, flash the `device_id` + `device_secret` into the Pi client (or drop them into `/etc/plant-device.json`) and the device can authenticate via `/auth/device`.